tugascript/nestjs-graphql-monolith-template/README.md

 Full boiler plate of a NestJS, GraphQL and PostgreSQL (with Mikro-ORM) monolithic backend app.
 It implements:

+- Configuration (adds most used config classes):

+* - Cache with Redis
+* - GraphQL with dataloaders, subscriptions and GraphQL through Websockets
+* - MikroORM with SQLite in development and PostgreSQL in production

 - Authentication:

 * - JWT Authentication for HTTP
-* - Session Authentication for Websockets
+* - Custom Session Authentication for Websockets (based on Facebook Messenger Design)
 * - Two-Factor authentication with email

 - Uploader: